|Brain and Organ Level

 .
 A manic depression only develops when both conflicts involve the temporal lobes.

 With left-handers the conflict is transferred to the other brain hemisphere

 The Frontal Constellation presents as an obsessive fear of what is ahead (not to be confused with a general feeling of uneasiness or apprehension concerning future events or circumstances).
 An intense constellation can cause an acute state of anxiety.
 The purpose of the hyper-anxiety is to be on guard when one is con-fronted with a situation that was previously perceived as threatening or dangerous.
 Here we also find acute exam anxiety and acute stage fright.

 NOTE: It has been suggested that anxiety attacks and panic attacks are linked to activities in the left amygdala, an area in the brain that plays an important role in processing fear.
-According to Dr. Hamer, an anxiety attack can be triggered by a strong conflict relapse of any conflict, causing typical conflict-active (sympathicotonic) stress symptoms such as sweating, a fast heart rate, rapid breathing, elevated blood pressure, nausea, and trembling.
+According to Dr. Hamer, an anxiety attack is triggered by a strong conflict relapse of any conflict, causing typical conflict-active (sympathicotonic) stress symptoms such as sweating, a fast heart rate, rapid breathing, elevated blood pressure, nausea, and trembling.
 The conflict track is

 like an “allergy